real-tintin/ugglan/doc/source/modeling_control.rst

 =================
 The full non-linear 6-dof (degrees of freedom) model derived in `Design-Modeling-and-Control-of-an-Octocopter`_ is implemented and packaged in a simulator and made available via a gui, see :numref:`gui_6dof_sim`.
-The simulator also embeds the state estimator and state controller.
+Summary of the simulation model:

+* Non-linear 6-dof rigid body model (using quaternions)
+* Modelling of the drone body forces and torques e.g., drag, persistance and motor dynamics
+* Modelling of the IMU (with sensor noise)
+* Integrated attitude estimator (Kalman filter)
+* Integrated state feedback controller

 With the gui, it becomes effortless to test and tune e.g., the control laws or the Kalman filter.
 The model, estimator, controller etc. are configurable via the gui.